RetroDECK/ES-DE/THEMES-DEV.md

 ## How it works

 All configuration must be contained within a `<theme>` tag pair.
-That is true for each separate .xml file used to build the completely theme set.
+That is true for each separate .xml file used to build the completely theme.

 The `<view>` tag pair refers to the available views within ES-DE, which is either _system_ or _gamelist_.
 There is a special _all_ view available as well, but that is only used for defining the navigation sounds as these are always applied globally to both view types.